ksoze84/sokore/README.md

 **Merging mode is only for objects, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**

+#### destroyOnUnmount option

+Tries to delete the instance in each unmount of each component.
+Is successfully deleted if there are no active listeners (other components using it).

+Use with caution.
+Enabling this option can cause unexpected behavior with React.StrictMode, on developing environment.

+Prefer resetState, or destroyInstance()

 ### Reutilizing classes

 Classes are made for reutilization, making new object instances from these.
 But in this case, the instance creation is managed by the hook, and it maintains only one instance per class name.